Sergeant Major of the Marine Corps leads run with 1st MAW staff noncommissioned officers

-U.S. Marines with 1st Marine Aircraft Wing run in formation on Marine Corps Air Station Futenma, Okinawa, Japan, Sept.
+U.S. Marine Corps Sgt.
+Maj.
+Carlos Ruiz, the 20th Sergeant Major of the Marine Corps, leads staff noncommissioned officers with 1st Marine Aircraft Wing in a motivational run on Marine Corps Air Station Futenma, Okinawa, Japan, Sept.
 3, 2025.
-The run was held to build camaraderie, promote unit cohesion and reinforce esprit de corps among staff noncommissioned officers.
-(U.S. Marine Corps photo by Cpl.
-Jeremiah Barksdale)
+The motivational run was held to reinforce the importance of physical fitness, esprit de corps, and warrior ethos among staff NCOs.
+(U.S. Marine Corps video by Sgt.
+Edison Lobos)

 |Date Taken: